We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A cold compress is a frozen or chilled material, such as an ice pack or a cool, wet washcloth.
-When used correctly, they can help to relieve pain and swelling or cool a fever.
-Cold compresses take a variety of forms, including commercially available products and homemade solutions.
+They can take a variety of forms, including commercially available products and homemade solutions.

 A cold compress can aid in treating: